j3rrywan9/saltstack-study/doc/learning_saltstack.md

 To apply states to our minions, we actually use the `state` execution module.

 This highlights a major change between execution modules and state modules.
 Execution modules are iterative, while state modules are declarative.
+What do we mean by this?
 Execution module functions perform a task.
-Generally, when you call the same execution module multiple times in succession, it will run the same logic and commands under the hood each time.
+In general, when you call the same execution module multiple times in succession, it will run the same logic and commands under the hood each time.

 State module functions, on the other hand, are designed to be idempotent.
+An idempotent operation is one that only changes the result the first time it is applied.
+Subsequent applications do not continue to apply changes.
-Idempotent state modules functions are designed to do only as much as necessary to create a given state on the target minion.
+Idempotent state module functions are designed to do only as much work as necessary to create a given state on the target minion.

 In the case of our first state, we are running a state module function, `pkg.installed`.
+Note the language change from execution modules.
+`pkg.install` tells the minion to "install this package".
 On the other hand, `pkg.installed` tells the minion to "ensure that this package is installed".
+Under the hood, `pkg.install` is just running `apt-get install <package>` whereas `pkg.installed` actually calls out to the `pkg` execution module to find out whether the package is installed and only installs it if there's a need.
+It does the minimum amount of work to bring your minion into the correct state, nothing more.

 We list the functions for a given state module with sys.list_state_functions, as follows:
 ```bash